PrimalMyst/Books/codex/world-building/damage-system.md

-# ChronoMyst Damage System
+# MysticMyst Damage System

 ## Overview

-ChronoMyst features a sophisticated damage system built around two primary categories that reflect the cosmic balance of the post-Convergence world.
-Each damage type has unique mechanics, interactions, and thematic significance within the temporal setting.
+MysticMyst features a sophisticated damage system built around two primary categories that reflect the cosmic balance of the post-Convergence world.
+Each damage type has unique mechanics, interactions, and thematic significance within the mystical setting.

 ## Damage Categories